zhangzhangzf/carla/Docs/core_concepts.md

 <h4>1st.
 World and client</h4>

 The client is the module the user runs to ask for information or changes in the simulation.
 It communicates with the server via terminal.
 A client runs with an IP and a specific port.
-There can be many clients running at the same time, though multiclient managing needs a full comprehension on CARLA in order to make things work properly.
+There can be many clients running at the same time, although multiclient managing needs a full comprehension on CARLA in order to make things work properly.

 The world is an object representing the simulation, an abstract layer containing the main methods to manage it: spawn actors, change the weather, get the current state of the world, etc. There is only one world per simulation, but it will be destroyed and substituted for a new one when the map is changed.